 During the course of her time at Maddie's, Nancy and her family fostered almost 100 homeless cats and kittens for various no-kill organizations throughout the Valley.

-Nancy lives with her husband Dean, daughter Cara, and their rescues: Annie a white GSD mix, and three cats, Domino, Caesar and Sherrie Baby, in Mesa, AZ.
+Nancy lives in Mesa, AZ with her husband Dean, daughter Cara, and their rescues: Annie, a white GSD mix; Fate, a Staffordshire Terrier mix; and four cats, Domino, Caesar, Sherrie Baby and Paddy.

 Originally from Portland, OR Ranee moved to AZ in 1998.
 She was looking for a change in the weather as well as a change in career.
 With almost 20 years of working experience in corporate America, Ranee was searching for something different.
 It was then that she stumbled upon a volunteer opportunity with Maddie's Projects.